What are the top big data stocks? Here’s an overview of 10 top companies that investors may want to consider.

 8. IBM (NYSE:IBM)

-Founded in 1911, information technology giant IBM provides integration solutions that leverage on data and knowledge of business process.
+Founded in 1911, information technology giant IBM provides integration solutions that leverage data and knowledge of business processes.